LeTrongDat/omti/README.md

-Certainly!
-Here is the README with a structured table format:

----

 # OMTI Tool

 `omti` is a command-line tool designed to simplify GitHub repository management and database operations.
 It offers easy-to-use commands for tasks like creating repositories, pushing changes, pulling updates, and managing databases.
 This tool helps streamline workflows and boosts productivity.